hyperledger/fabric/docs/source/test_network.md

 ./network.sh createChannel -c channel2
 ```

+**NOTE:** Make sure the name of the channel applies the following restrictions:

+  - contains only lower case ASCII alphanumerics, dots '.', and dashes '-'
+  - is shorter than 250 characters
+  - starts with a letter

 If you want to bring up the network and create a channel in a single step, you
 can use the `up` and `createChannel` modes together:
 ```